Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Introduction

-Recent studies in image classification have uncovered interesting properties of convolutional neural networks (CNNs) using Fourier analysis~\cite{yin2019fourier,wang2020high,bernhard2021impact,abello2021dissecting,chan2022how,zhuang2022range}.
-For example, Yin et al.~\cite{yin2019fourier} discovered that adversarial perturbations for standard-trained CNNs are concentrated in the high-frequency domain, whereas those for adversarially-trained CNNs are concentrated in the low-frequency domain.
+Recent studies in image classification have uncovered interesting properties of convolutional neural networks (CNNs) using Fourier analysis~\cite{Xu_ICONIP_2019, yin2019fourier,wang2020high,bernhard2021impact,abello2021dissecting,chan2022how,zhuang2022range}.
+For example, \cite{yin2019fourier} discovered that adversarial perturbations for standard-trained CNNs are concentrated in the high-frequency domain, whereas those for adversarially-trained CNNs are concentrated in the low-frequency domain.
 They also revealed that adversarial training encourages CNNs to capture low-frequency features of images, resulting in a trade-off between robustness to low-frequency and high-frequency perturbations.
-More specifically, adversarial training can enhance robustness to high-frequency corruptions such as Gaussian noise while degrading robustness to low-frequency corruptions such as fog corruption.
-Saikia et al.~\cite{saikia2021improving} leveraged the trade-off to propose a method for improving robustness by combining separate models that were respectively robust to low- and high-frequency perturbations.
-Furthermore, Zhuang et al.~\cite{zhuang2022range} observed that CNNs robust against common corruptions tend to rely more on low-frequency features than standard-trained models.
+More specifically, adversarial training can enhance robustness to high-frequency corruptions, such as Gaussian noise, while degrading robustness to low-frequency corruptions, such as fog corruption. \cite{saikia2021improving} leveraged the trade-off to improve robustness by combining separate models robust to low- and high-frequency perturbations.
+Furthermore, \cite{zhuang2022range} observed that robust CNNs against common corruptions rely more on low-frequency features than standard-trained models.
 These studies demonstrated the effectiveness of Fourier analysis in understanding the robustness of CNNs.

 Inspired by these prior efforts, we examine the robustness of skeleton-based action recognition using Fourier analysis.
 Unlike image classification, where the 2D discrete Fourier transform (DFT) can be used for Fourier analysis, skeleton-based action recognition requires an alternate approach owing to the graph-based representation of the skeletal data.
 Therefore, we adopt a joint Fourier transform (JFT)~\cite{loukas2016frequency} that combines the graph Fourier transform~(GFT) and DFT, as shown in Fig.~\ref{fig:intro}.
 By applying the GFT to each frame of the skeletal sequence data and then using the DFT to each graph-frequency component, we analyze the frequencies of the skeletal sequence data along the spatial (graph-frequency) and temporal (time-frequency) directions.
 This method enables us to explore the difference between CNN-based image classification and GCN-based skeletal action recognition from a Fourier perspective.
 In experiments with the NTU RGB+D dataset~\cite{shahroudy2016ntu}, we apply Fourier analysis to compare standard-trained and adversarially-trained GCNs.
 Our observations reveal that there is no robustness trade-off between adversarial attacks and low-frequency perturbations for GCN-based skeletal action recognition.
 This finding is interesting because such a trade-off is typically observed in image classification~\cite{yin2019fourier,chan2022how}.
 Furthermore, we explore the robustness against common corruptions, such as Gaussian noise and part occlusion, and find that an experimental result for the case of part occlusion cannot be explained by Fourier analysis alone.